-We have explored a nonintrusive extension of an ML-like language with ornaments.
+We have explored a non-intrusive extension of an ML-like language with ornaments.
 The description of ornaments by their projection seems quite convenient in most cases.
-Although our lifting algorithm is syntax-directed and thus largely incomplete, it seems to be rather predictive and intuitive, and it already covers a few interesting applications.
-In fact, incompleteness improves automation, which seems necessary to make ornaments practical.
+Although our lifting algorithm is syntax-directed and thus largely incomplete, it seems to be rather predictable and intuitive, and it already covers a few interesting applications.
+In fact, incompleteness improves automation: by reducing the search space, much more code can be inferred before reaching a point where there are multiple choices.
+Moreover, these restrictions lead to quite natural results (e.g. in the lifting of add in §2.2).
 Still, it would be interesting to have a more semantic characterization of our restricted form of lifting.